hgcl/clara-le/src/media/the-left-hand-of-darkness.md

 year: "1969"
 ---

-Ursula K. Le Guin first introduced the Hainish universe through three very short novels: _Rocannon's World_, _Planet of Exile_, and _City of Illusions_.
+Ursula K. Le Guin first introduced the Hainish universe through three very short novels: <cite>Rocannon's World</cite>, <cite>Planet of Exile</cite>, and <cite>City of Illusions</cite>.
 They paint the first strokes of this universe, where all kinds of aliens collaborate through the League.

 In this universe, we follow Genly Ai, an envoy from the League, whose mission is to invite a new world to this interplanetary club.